 Passwords in email configurations

 In most implementations, CloudBees CD/RO is being used in an environment that affects many users.
-We recommend that you test your upgrade on a separate test server to understand all aspects of the upgrade process.
+CloudBees recommends that you test your upgrade on a separate test server to understand all aspects of the upgrade process.
 This minimizes the potential impacts to downstream users.

-If you use an artifact repository, back up your CloudBees CD/RO repository configuration files in the
+(If you use an artifact repository) The CloudBees CD/RO repository configuration files in the

-ec_preflight.
-The upgrade process overwrites default custom editor and preflight driver scripts with current versions.
-We recommend backing up any custom properties you created by renaming the property.
-For example, change
+The upgrade process overwrites default custom editor and preflight driver scripts nested property sheets.
+Therefore, CloudBees recommends backing up the

 After you back up your CloudBees CD/RO server, create a folder where you can download the